jjgomezg17/PESTEL-Driven-Investment-Insights/README.md

-# Final-Project
+# PESTEL-Driven Investment Insights: Evaluating Macroeconomic Factors Across Industries and Countries for Strategic Decision-Making

 ### [Results of the Project](https://public.tableau.com/views/Final-Project_16780679054800/Story?:language=en-US&:display_count=n&:origin=viz_share_link)

+## Summary

+### This project identified top investment countries using GDP, growth rate, and ease of doing business scores.
+It also analyzed thriving industries, PESTEL factors, and news sentiment.
+By utilizing data processing and machine learning algorithms, the project provided valuable insights for potential investors, guiding investment decisions and offering a comprehensive understanding of various countries and industries.
+This serves as a strong foundation for future analysis and informed decision-making

 ## Status

 #### The current status of the project is minimum viable product stage, but it is working perfectly.

-#### Although the project is still in its early stages, it is working perfectly and meets all the initial requirements.
-I am continuing to refine and improve the analysis as I gather more data and feedback.
-I am confident that the final product will provide valuable insights and meet the project objectives.
+#### While the project is currently in its early stages, it has been functioning seamlessly and fulfills all initial requirements.
+As we progress, the focus will be on refining and enhancing the analysis by incorporating additional data and feedback.
+This ongoing development will ensure that the final outcome delivers significant insights and successfully achieves the project objectives.

 ## Selected topic